jiportilla/edge-cluster-example/README.md

 }
 ```

 - Note this simple Service Policy provides no properties, and it states one `constraint`.
-This JSON Exporter Service `constraint` is one that a Service developer might add, stating that their Service must only be deployed when **openhorizon.arch** equals to **amd64**.
-After node registration the **openhorizon.arch** property will be set to **amd64** on amd64 cluster nodes, so this JSON Exportert Service should be compatible with our edge device.
+This Edge Cluster Service `constraint` is one that a Service developer might add, stating that their Service must only be deployed when **openhorizon.arch** equals to **amd64**.
+After node registration the **openhorizon.arch** property will be set to **amd64** on amd64 cluster nodes, so this Edge Clustert Service should be compatible with our edge device.

 2. If needed, run the following commands to set the environment variables needed by the `service.policy.json` file in your shell: